Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`RFPErt`
   This keyword will add a constant reaction field perturbation to the Hamiltonian.
-The perturbation is read from the :file:`RUNOLD` (if not present defults to :file:`RUNFILE`) and is the latest self-consistent perturbation generated by one of the programs :program:`SCF` or :program:`RASSCF`.
+The perturbation is read from the :file:`RUNOLD` (if not present defaults to :file:`RUNFILE`) and is the latest self-consistent perturbation generated by one of the programs :program:`SCF` or :program:`RASSCF`.